Frequently Asked Questions

 What is the Distance Clinical Option?

 Each year we accept 6 interns into the Distance Clinical Track.
 The intern will locate their own clinical rotation site in their home community or geographic area of their choice.
 These interns will come to Keene and complete all other internship requirements from September through May.
 In May or June they will return to their home communities to complete the clinical rotation at their previously arranged site.
 These sites and the clinical preceptors must be submitted with the internship application.
-This Distance Clinical Track will allow us to accept more interns into our program.
+The Distance Clinical Track allows us to accept more interns into our program.
+Our distance clinical interns report positively about the diverse experience the distance clinical track offers.
+We encourage you to apply!